Climate network and complexity based El Ni\~no forecast for 2022: System Sample Entropy-based forecast

 \subsection{SysSampEn}

 The SysSampEn was introduced in \cite{Meng2019} as an analysis tool to quantify the complexity (disorder) in a complex system, in particular, in the temperature anomaly time series in the Ni\~no3.4 region.
-It is a generalization of sample entropy (SampEn) and Cross-SampEn \cite{Richman2000}.
+In the description and discussion of the method we follow closely \cite{Ludescher2021a}.
+The SysSampEn is a generalization of sample entropy (SampEn) and Cross-SampEn \cite{Richman2000}.
 SampEn was introduced as a modification of approximate entropy \cite{Pincus1995, Pincus1995b}.
 It measures the complexity related to the Kolmogorov entropy \cite{Kolmogorov1958}, the rate of information production, of a process represented by single time series.
 The Cross-SampEn was introduced to measure the degree of asynchrony or dissimilarity between 2 related time series \cite{Richman2000,Pincus1996}.
 Both have been widely used in physiological fields, however, a complex system such as the climate system is usually composed of several related time series (e.g., curves in Fig. 4).
 Therefore, the SysSampEn \cite{Meng2019} was introduced as a measure of the system complexity, to quantify simultaneously the mean temporal disorder degree of all of the time series in a complex system and the asynchrony among them.
 Specifically, it is approximately equal to the negative natural logarithm of the conditional probability that 2 subsequences similar (within a certain tolerance range) for m consecutive data points remain similar for the next p points, where the subsequences can originate from either the same or different time series (e.g., black curves in Fig. 4), that is,

 where A is the number of pairs of similar subsequences of length $m + p$, $B$ is the number of pairs of similar subsequences of length $m$, $l_{eff} \leq l$ is the number of data points used in the calculation for each time series of length $l$ , and $\gamma$ is a constant which determines the tolerance range.
 The detailed definition of SysSampEn for an arbitrary complex system composed of $N$ time series is described in detail in \cite{Meng2019}.
 When $N = 1$, $p = 1$, and $l_{eff} = l$, the definition is equivalent to the classical SampEn \cite{Richman2000}.